Fast winning strategies in a generalized van der Waerden game: Winning Strategies from Trees

+Now Maker can adopt the following strategy.
+Maker's first selection is the root of $T''$, and each subsequent selection is an outneighbor of the previous one such that Breaker has not selected any vertices on the subtree starting from Maker's selection.
+Since all the vertices are distinct and all non-leaf vertices have outdegree at least 2, on each move Breaker can pick an element from at most one subtree starting from an outneighbor of Maker's previous move.
+By following this strategy, Maker selects integers from a directed path.
+Maker wins in at most $p$ moves since every maximal directed path contains a copy of $S$ and the height of the tree is $p-1$. \end{proof}

-From now on, we will look for trees as described in the proposition, as they correspond to winning strategies for Maker. \begin{example} \normalfont The following tree describes a $4$-move strategy when $S=\{1,2,3,4\}$.
+From now on, we will look for trees as described in the proposition, as they correspond to winning strategies for Maker. \begin{example} \normalfont Figure~\ref{fig:1234} displays a tree giving a $4$-move strategy for Maker when $S=\{1,2,3,4\}$.
+Intuitively, Proposition~\ref{prop:tree} states that the game's board may as well be $\mathbb{Q}$ and that Maker may as well select two elements on the first move.
+From this perspective, Maker wins by first selecting $0$ and $1$, then making successive selections by following a directed path. \end{example} \begin{example} Figure~\ref{fig:1347} displays a tree giving a 5-move strategy when $S=\{0,2,3,6\}$. \end{example}